ShaunCurtis/CEC.Blazor.Editor/Editor-Framework.md

 # Building an Editor Framework

-This is the other half of a pair of articles looking at how to implement edit form control in Blazor.
+This is the second of a pair of articles looking at how to implement edit form control in Blazor.

-The first article looked at how to control what the user could do once a form was dirty - how to stop a user unintentionally exiting.
-This article looks at building a framework to detect when the dataset is dirty and or invalid.
+The first article explores how to control what the user could do once a form was dirty - how to stop a user unintentionally exiting.
+This article describes building a framework to detect when the dataset is dirty and/or invalid.

 I think many would consider that Blazor already has all the functionality you need to edit data.
 Why do you need to re-invent the wheel?
-If you fervently believe that then read no further.
-This article is not for you.
+It's a valid question.
+If you fervently believe its true, read no further: this article isn't for you.

+A little recent background.
 C# 9 introduced the `Record` type, creating an immutable reference type.
 The property `{get; init;}` lets us create an immutable property.
-Microsoft have obviously been re-thinking data editing!
+These are recent language changes: Microsoft seems to have doing a little rethinking about data editing!

 I've always been a firm believer in maintaining the integrity of records and recordsets read from databases.
 What you see in your reference record or recordset is what is in the database.
 If you want to edit something, make a copy, change the copy, submit the copy back to the database and refresh your reference copy from the database.

-The editing framework I use, and is what this article is about, implements those principles.
+The editing framework I use, described in this article, implements those principles.

 ## Overview

-This short discussion and the example project uses the out-of-the-box Blazor WeatherForecast record as the starting point.
+This short discussion and the example project uses the out-of-the-box Blazor WeatherForecast record as the reference point.

 The `DbWeatherForecast` class represents the record read from the database.
-It's declared as a `class`, not a `record` because only the properties that represent the database fields are immutable.  `DbWeatherForecast` has methods to build and read data from a `RecordCollection`.
-A `RecordCollection` is a collection of `RecordFieldValue` objects.
+It's declared as a `class`, not a `record`: only the properties that represent the database fields are immutable.
+The editable version of   `DbWeatherForecast` is held in a `RecordCollection`.  `DbWeatherForecast` has methods to build and read data from a `RecordCollection`.
+A `RecordCollection` is an `IEnumerable` object containing a list of `RecordFieldValue` objects.
 Each represents a field/property in `DbWeatherForecast`.
-A `RecordFieldValue` has an `EditedValue` field which is set by the editor and an `IsDirty` property to represent it's state. `RecordCollection` and `RecordFieldValue` provide controlled access to the underlying data values.
+A `RecordFieldValue` has a set of immutable fields itself, `Value` and `FieldName` and an `EditedValue` field which can be set.  `IsDirty` is a boolean property that represents the edit state of `RecordFieldValue`. `RecordCollection` and `RecordFieldValue` provide controlled access to the underlying data values.

-In the editor `WeatherForecastEditContext` exposes the editable properties from the `RecordCollection`.
+`WeatherForecastEditContext` is the UI editor object for `DbWeatherForecast`, exposing the editable properties of the `RecordCollection` for `DbWeatherForecast`.
 It has a symbiotic relationship with the `EditContext`, tracking the edit state of the `RecordCollection` and providing validation of any properties that require data validation.

-## Infrastructure classes
+## Infrastructure Classes

-As always we need some supporting classes.
+As always we need some supporting classes for the main show.

 #### RecordFieldValue

-As already discussed, `RecordFieldValue` holds information about a single field in a Record set.
+As already discussed, `RecordFieldValue` holds information about a field in a Record set.
 Note:

 1. The properties derived from the actual record are `{get; init;}`.
 They can only be set when an instance of `RecordFieldValue` is created.
 2. `FieldName` is property name for the field.
-We use it to make sure we using the same string value throughout the application.
+We define it to ensure we use the same string value throughout the application.
 2. `Value` is the database value of the field.
-3. `ReadOnly` is self-evident for derived/calculated fields.
+3. `ReadOnly` is self-evident.
+It's for labelling derived/calculated fields.
 4. `DisplayName` is the string to use when displaying the name of the field.
-5. `EditedValue` is the current value of the field in the edit context.
-The getter ensures that on first read of the property, if it hasn't already been set, it's set the `Value`.
+5. `EditedValue` is the current value of the field in our edit context.
+The getter ensures that on first get, if it hasn't already been set, it's set to `Value`.
-6. `IsDirty` does an equality check on `Value` against `EditedValue` to determine if the Field is dirty.
+6. `IsDirty` does the default equality check for the object type on `Value` against `EditedValue` to determine if the Field is dirty.
 7. `Reset` sets `EditedValue` back to `Value`.
 8. The two `Clone` methods create new copies of `RecordEditValue`.